Jobifromhell/PATools-Data-Updater/README.md

 - **Remote** – Remote name or HTTPS URL.
 When an HTTPS URL is provided, the personal access token (PAT) is embedded automatically.
 - **Branch** – Target branch for pushes.
 - **Personal Access Token** – Optional PAT used to authenticate pushes over HTTPS.
 When an HTTPS remote is detected the app embeds the token alongside the `x-access-token` user so GitHub fine-grained tokens work without additional configuration.
+- **Git Executable** – Path to the git binary the sandbox may run.
+Choose the Command Line Tools binary (`/Library/Developer/CommandLineTools/usr/bin/git`) or another non-sandboxed git installation (such as Homebrew’s `/usr/local/bin/git`).
 - **Push automatically** – Enable to push after each publish.
 Otherwise only commits are created.
 - **Test Connection** – Runs `git ls-remote` against the configured remote to confirm connectivity and credentials.
 Output and success/failure messages appear directly in Settings.